 For example, one month the firm may have extra cash and be able to save some money in a money market fund.
 Another month, the firm may have a shortfall and have to withdraw some money from savings or apply for a short-term bank loan to cover its needs.

-You can see by looking at this explanation of a cash budget how owners state their expected cash inflows (sales revenues) and outflows (expenditures) on a month-by-month basis to calculate their excess cash or cash shortage at the end of each month.
-It is an extraordinarily helpful short-term planning tool for the small business owner.
+Many owners state their expected cash inflows (sales revenues) and outflows (expenditures) on a month-by-month basis to calculate their excess cash or cash shortage at the end of each month.
+It is a helpful short-term planning tool for the small business owner.

 Three Main Components